TERREMEMBER/znbase/docs/content/stable/explore/fault-tolerance/kubernetes.md

 yb-tserver-2   1/1       Running   0          7s
 ```

-YugabyteDB's fault tolerance when combined with Kubernetes' automated operations ensures that distributed applications can be run with ease while ensuring extreme data resilience.
+ZNbaseDB's fault tolerance when combined with Kubernetes' automated operations ensures that distributed applications can be run with ease while ensuring extreme data resilience.

 ## 8. Clean up (optional)